asadovka/cyb_web2/docs/Software_Requirements.md

 Search results in general are shown as a list of object preview.
 Each object preview its own structure:

 1. Transaction:

+- Time (finalization, or time of confirmation or "Mempool" status)
 - Hash
 - Value

+2. Block + number

-- Time (finalization, or time of confirmation or "Mempool" status)
+- Time of creation
-- "Sender" address hash (Only for Ethereum and Ethereum Classic)
-- "Receiver" address hash (Only for Ethereum and Ethereum Classic)

-2. Block
-- Block number
 - Hash
 - Number of transactions

+3. Uncle + number

 - Time  of creation

-3. Uncle
 - Hash
 - Uncle position

+4. Contract

 - Time of creation

-4. Contract
 - Hash
 - Value
-- Time of creation

 Each preview has clickable hash string, that leads to block/uncle, contract or transaction page.

-There is a pagination function on results page.
-It should be implemented via button "show more" at the bottom of the page.
+There is a infinite page scroll function on results page.

 ### 2.1 Contract Page